pic

 Destructuring with Named Tuples on Both Sides

-An alternative to standard tuples for destructuring is given by employing named tuples on the left-hand side.
-This approach lets you extract values by directly referencing field names, rather than relying on their positional order.
-Its key advantage is that variables can be assigned values in any order, provided their names correspond to the field names in the named tuple.
+Destructuring can also be applied with named tuples on the left-hand side.
+In this case, values are extracted by directly referencing field names, rather than relying on their positional order.
+The main advantage of this approach is that variables can be assigned in any order, provided their names correspond to some field in the named tuple.

 nt = (; key1 = 10, key2 = 20, key3 = 30)